midhunkalarikkal/FullDomain/Notes/DSA2.md

 ## `Tabulation` ##
 ===================
 Tabulation is a bottom-up dynamic programming technique where you solve subproblems first and use their solutions to build up solutions to larger problems.
-It uses an iterative approach and typically involves filling up a table (often an array or a matrix) with the solutions of subproblems, starting from the smallest subproblems and working up to the original problem.

 ## `Sliding window` ##
 =======================